Factory International: 2024

-Factory International's 2024 programme highlights included Robin/Red/Breast, an immersive folk-horror play starring Maxine Peake, a three-week residency by the artist David Hoyle and The Fête of Britain, a festival curated by Brian Eno and Es Devlin featuring Jeremy Deller and Cornelia Parker.
-Summer 2024 saw the launch of Summer Factory, a series of cultural and food events at the venue, including the audiovisual installation Sweet Dreams in the Warehouse.
-In Autumn 2024, Factory International opened a new live show, ARK: United States V, by multi-media artist Laurie Anderson.
+Summer 2024 saw the launch of Summer Factory, a series of cultural and food events at the venue, including the audiovisual installation Sweet Dreams in the Aviva Warehouse.

 2025

 Balkan Erotic Epic is a durational performance artwork by Marina Abramović, presented at Aviva Studios in Manchester from 9 to 19 October 2025.
-The piece builds on Abramović’s 2005 multi-channel video installation of the same name, expanding its exploration of Balkan folklore, erotic ritual, and collective mythology into a large-scale live performance.
+The piece builds on Abramović's 2005 multi-channel video installation of the same name, expanding its exploration of Balkan folklore, erotic ritual, and collective mythology into a large-scale live performance.
 The four-hour event featured more than seventy performers, including dancers, musicians, and singers, and allowed audiences to move freely through a sequence of thirteen immersive scenes.
 Incorporating elements such as Fertility Rite, Massaging the Breast, and Scaring the Gods, the work re-examines the connection between sexuality, spirituality, and the body in ritual traditions.

 International work

 Factory International collaborates with venues, festivals and companies across the world to commission artists together, working with local, national and international partners and co-producers.

 As MIF, Factory International was part of an Arts Council England initiative with The Public Theater in New York – to promote artists and companies based in England to a global audience.
 Under the Radar Festival supported artists involved in theatre and performance.